- About Mobius

 What services does Mobius provide?

-Mobius, Vermont’s Mentoring Partnership, works to support adult-to-child mentoring programs throughout the state.
-We provide various services to mentoring programs, including funding for new and existing mentoring programs, ongoing technical support, public awareness of the cause, and assistance in connecting volunteers with mentoring opportunities in their area.
+Mobius, Vermont’s Mentoring Partnership, works to support adult-to-youth mentoring programs throughout the state.
+We provide various services to mentoring programs, including funding for new and existing mentoring programs, ongoing technical support, raising public awareness of mentoring, and assistance in connecting volunteers with mentoring opportunities in their area.

 For more information about the services Mobius provides, please visit the Statewide Mentoring Goals page.

-How can I get a kid involved with a mentoring program?
+How can I get a youth involved with a mentoring program?

 How do I start a mentoring program?

 Mobius provides start-up funding for youth mentoring programs through funds from the State of Vermont, the Permanent Fund for Vermont’s Children, and the A.D.
 Henderson Foundation.
-You can search our Current Funding Opportunities page for information about current funding opportunities that might be applicable to your organization or school.
+You can search our Vermont Mentoring Grants page for information about current funding opportunities that might be applicable to your organization or school.
 We offer consultation services prior to starting a program, and we also provide ongoing technical support and resources.

 How can I make a donation to support mentoring?

 Mobius is grateful for the generous donations from individuals, businesses, and foundations that help us serve the mentoring need in Vermont.
 With your help, we can reach our goal of expanding the reach of mentoring to every corner of the state.
-For more information about how you can support Mobius, and the Vermont mentoring movement, please visit our Donate to Support Mentoring page.
+For more information about how you can support Mobius, and the Vermont mentoring movement, please visit our Make a Donation page.

 How is Mobius connected to the national mentoring community?